NicolBolas/Proposal-Ideas/Towards a Fix For LWG 2089.md

 ### Aggregate Uniformity

 In a previous section, [this example](#disuniform) was given to represent a distinction between initializing an aggregate and initializing a non-aggregate with an `initializer_list` constructor.
-Adjusted for our new syntax, this is the result:
+Adjusted for our new syntax, we have the following:

 	vector<array<int, 2>> va;
 	vector<vector<int>> vv;